Capture of Guam: Capture

 The Spanish officials were amazed when they heard this and the news that they were now prisoners of war, because no dispatches or mail had arrived since 9 April to enlighten them.
 They were then paroled for the day when they promised to return to Agana to inform the governor of the war and notify him to appear on board the American ship immediately.
 The party then went below deck into the captain's cabin to discuss the surrender of the island.

-Francisco Portusach, an American citizen, agreed to provide the crew the use of two lighters and a boat to transfer coal from City of Peking to the bunkers of Charleston.
+Francisco Portusach agreed to provide the crew the use of two lighters and a boat to transfer coal from City of Peking to the bunkers of Charleston.
 Portusach returned to Piti where his brother was waiting for him.
 Francisco then ordered his men to deliver the lighters and boats to Charleston early in the morning.
 When he arrived home, a letter was waiting for Francisco from Governor Marina which said: "If you give any assistance to the American men of war, you will be executed tomorrow morning at the beach."
 Later that afternoon, Francisco Portusach returned to Charleston with the threatening note from Marina and showed it to Glass.
-They had conferred less than half an hour when the governor's secretary came back to the cruiser with a letter which said:
+They had conferred less than half an hour when the governor's secretary returned to the cruiser with a letter which said: